Try these 5 virtual networking strategies to advance your career while keeping your distance.

 Join Facebook Groups

 Facebook groups can be amazing for making connections in many industries.
-These groups are forums where industry professionals can share ideas and conversation.
+These groups are forums where industry professionals can share ideas and conversations.
 There are groups that post jobs and groups where you can seek advice and share insight.
 You may have to shop around a bit.
 Some of these groups are just people trying to sell things or promote themselves.
 Some may also be full of people posting questionable jobs, depending on the industry.
 Good groups are opportunities to make connections and friends and to talk shop.
 So, look around and see what might be useful and what won’t be.
 Join the conversations by commenting on people’s posts, offering help and advice where you can, and starting your own discussions or posting relevant links and articles.
 Have conversations, just like you would in real life.
 You can find these groups by searching for relevant terms.

 Join LinkedIn groups

 LinkedIn groups are similar to Facebook groups, in that some are useful and others are not, and you have to do some looking.
 LinkedIn has more than three million groups and you’ll probably find several related to your professional interests.
 Participate in the same way that you would on Facebook.
-You can also write your own articles on LinkedIn and share them to these groups.
+You can also write your own articles on LinkedIn and share them with these groups.
 This helps position you as a thought leader in your industry.
 According to this Forbes article, it’s a good strategy to include the “@” symbol to tag someone when responding to a comment or giving a complimentary shout-out.
 This will ensure that the person receives a notification about the mention.
 The article’s author says she has started conversations with several people she didn’t know this way, and in one case the tactic led to a speaking opportunity she wouldn’t have landed otherwise.

 Follow up on conversations.
 If you have a particularly good conversation with someone in a group, reach out to them and connect outside the group.
 That’s one of the points of networking, to connect with people outside of the initial conversation and build solid relationships.